PIK-LPJmL/pycoupler/README.md

 pip install .
 ```

-Please make to clone LPJmL in advance and provide its path via `model_path`.
+Please clone and compile [LPJmL](https://github.com/PIK-LPJmL/LPJmL) in advance.
-Also make sure to also have set the [working environment for LPJmL](https://gitlab.pik-potsdam.de/lpjml/LPJmL_internal/-/blob/master/INSTALL) correctly if you are not working
+Make sure to also have set the [working environment for LPJmL](https://github.com/PIK-LPJmL/LPJmL/blob/master/INSTALL) correctly if you are not working
-on the PIK cluster (with Slurm Workload Manager).
+on the PIK HPC (with Slurm Workload Manager).

 ## Contributing
 Merge requests are welcome.
 For major changes, please open an issue first to